DISONATA. ART IN SOUND UNTIL 1980

 16 June – 26 October 2020

-The exhibition Disonata, originally planned as a project by Guy Schraenen (1941-2018), seeks to provide a comprehensive overview of the history of experimentation involving acoustic material.
+The exhibition Disonata, originally planned as a project by Guy Schraenen (1941-2018), revolves around the history of experimentation involving acoustic phenomena.
 Some two-hundred recordings, paintings, instruments, sculptures, scores, models, manifestos, photographs and films span the period from the first transformations in the light of the technological and ideological revolutions of the late 19th century until the post-punk scenes in the mid 1980s.
 Presented are investigations mainly by visual artists, but also by poets, architects, engineers and musicians.
 They range from vocal music to electronic synthetisations, from poetry to technical inventions, from pure ideas to multimedia events, from intimate encounters to spatial compositions.
 Might it be near-silence or ear-splitting crashes, they are all the result of the power of reality shattering the ideology of orderly harmony.

 Main- and subsidiary paths within a chronological approach make plausible relations and overlaps, but also the discontinuities.
 They illuminate the major themes of sound of the 20th century with regard to poetry, painting, graphies, technics, performance, concept, intermedia, environment, science, politics, religion, underground.
 On the other hand they open up to tones, sounds, silence and noises within the inconsistent intermediate areas beyond normative categories which reveal their essentially unclassifiable nature.